▶️ LISTEN TO THIS ARTICLE

 What's the actual cost difference in production?

-Multi-agent systems increase cloud costs by 30-50% due to coordination overhead, message queuing, and redundant context loading.
-A 4-agent debate with 5 rounds requires a minimum of 20 LLM calls.
-For a team processing 10,000 queries daily on GPT-4o, that's the difference between $250/day (single agent) and $375-500/day (multi-agent).
-The ROI calculation must show that accuracy or throughput gains offset this premium.
+Multi-agent systems can increase cost due to coordination overhead, message queuing, and redundant context loading.
+A multi-agent debate or verification loop multiplies LLM calls quickly, so the ROI calculation must show that accuracy, throughput, or reliability gains offset the premium.

 Can I start single and migrate to multi-agent later?

 Yes, and this is the recommended path.
 Build your single agent with clean tool interfaces and modular prompts.
-If you hit a wall on accuracy, latency (from sequential bottlenecks), or context limits, you already have well-defined boundaries for where to split into multiple agents.
-Teams that start multi-agent spend 2-3x longer on initial implementation and often refactor back to single-agent after discovering their task didn't justify the complexity.
+If you hit a wall on accuracy, latency from sequential bottlenecks, or context limits, you already have well-defined boundaries for where to split into multiple agents.
+Teams that start multi-agent often discover later that their task did not justify the complexity.

 What frameworks work best for hybrid architectures?